Updated as of: 3/14/19

 This info is invaluable when following up, and it’s too important to trust to memory.
-Record notes about what you discussed during a recent conversation, any actionable items that were promised, reminders to yourself to follow up on specific topics, or even personal information about the contact, such as birthdays, or hobbies.
+Record notes about what you discussed during a recent conversation, reminders to yourself to follow up on specific topics, or even personal information about the contact, such as birthdays, or hobbies.

 - Social media accounts.

-Not only can you communicate with clients, prospects, and influencers you are connected with on these channels, you can also use it to glean information you can use to build and strengthen relationships.
+Not only can you communicate with clients, prospects, and influencers you are connected with on these channels, you can also use them to glean information that will help you build and strengthen relationships.

 Step 2: Enter the information.

-Make sure you include everyone you have contact with—clients, business partners, prospects, acquaintances, etc. This will likely be the most time-consuming part of the process, but trust us—it is well worth your efforts.
+Make sure you include everyone you have contact with—clients, business partners, prospects, acquaintances, etc. This will likely be the most time-consuming part of the process, but trust us: it is well worth the effort.

 Step 3: Commit.

 If you’re reviewing the database as frequently as you should be, this will become one of your most accessed documents.
-After every encounter you have with a client, prospect, etc., remember to update the notes section.
-As mentioned before, you want to document events, to-do’s, and other important information that comes out of your conversations.
-Make it a part of your routine to add information as you receive it, rather than waiting until you have a full list.
+Following every encounter you have with a client or prospect, remember to update the notes section.
+As mentioned before, you’ll want to document events, actions you need to take, and other important information that comes out of your conversations.
+Make it a part of your routine to add information as you receive it, rather than waiting until you have a full list

-No matter which system you choose—an Excel database, or CRM system—it’s important to remember just how essential a clean, updated contact management database is to your business.
-So stop sabotaging your relationships, and prioritize more meaningful connections.
+No matter which system you choose, it’s important to remember just how essential a clean, updated contact management database is to your business.
+So, stop sabotaging your relationships, and prioritize more meaningful connections.
 If you want to make contact management a habit, but don’t want to spend the time building your own database, download our free Excel contact database template.